FractalBrew/geckocpp/README.md

 ## Configuration

 * `mozillacpp.<file extension>.compiler` overrides the detected compiler for each
   language.
-Including arguments is not currently supported.
+This can include additional command line arguments.
 * `mozillacpp.mach.command` overrides the detected `mach`, useful for supplying a script to configure your build before actually calling mach.
-Including arguments is not currently supported.
+This can include additional command line arguments.
 * `mozillacpp.mach.env` sets environment variables to use when running `mach`.
   These are merged with the existing process environment.
 * `mozillacpp.mozillabuild` sets the path to the [MozillaBuild](https://wiki.mozilla.org/MozillaBuild)